 For our members who may have missed the introduction of our new RideON program, here’s a quick guide to participation.

-1st Gait is a foundational program designed to introduce children to equestrian sport by teaching them the fundamental movement skills associated with riding.
+Rookie Riders is a foundational program designed to introduce children to equestrian sport by teaching them the fundamental movement skills associated with riding.
 The program focuses on a blend of riding, vaulting and gymnastic skills.
 The young rider begins with exercises on the ground, then on a barrel horse and graduates to their first riding lesson on a school horse.

 P’tit Trot is an introductory program for children who love horses and want to learn more about them.
 The resource book is fully illustrated and teaches children the ABC’s of English and Western riding, and learning how to care for a horse or pony.
 It’s a helpful tool for parents, coaches, or instructors to get children ready for lessons, riding camp or as preparation for the Learn to Ride program.

 Long-Term Equestrian Development is a framework for the development of programs in every stage of coach and athlete development.
 These programs are athlete-centered, coach-driven and supported by an integrated sport system.